-Tutors should make learners aware of the importance of the judicious selection of appropriate academic sources in researching the topics.
-They should be encouraged to choose academic sources rather than generic search engines, to enable them to be more confident of information and to be more equipped to progress to SCQF level 8 units or further study.
+Tutors should make learners aware of the importance of the judicious selection of appropriate academic sources.
+They should be encouraged to choose academic sources rather than generic search engines, to enable them to be more confident of information, particularly as this unit is at SCQF level 8.